sbinkader/sbinkader.github.io/README.md

 	- Copy your profile picture into the images folder, and fill out ``` about_profile_image: images/yourimagefilename.jpg ``` to insert your photo.
 	- Make sure that you are maintaining the indentation exactly as it is.
 	- Sections that start with the **‘|’** symbol supports markdown syntax, so you can easily add in bullet lists and other components from your original resume created in markdown.
 	- Most of your resume will go in the content section.
-Here, you can add or remove entire layout sections to add or remove entires as needed.
+Here, you can add or remove existing layout sections to add or remove entries as needed.
 9. Save the file by going to **File** on the top left corner and pressing **save**.

 Your resume is now ready to be deployed in Github.